estuary/flow/site/docs/reference/Connectors/capture-connectors/mariadb.md

 In the case of `DROP TABLE` and other destructive operations this is not supported, and can only be resolved by removing the offending table(s) from the capture bindings list, after which you may recreate the capture if desired (causing the latest state of the table to be recaptured in its entirety).

-In the case of `ALTER TABLE` query we intend to support a limited subset of table alterations in the future, however this error indicates that whatever alteration took place is not currently supported.
+In the case of `ALTER TABLE`, we intend to support a limited subset of table alterations in the future; however, this error indicates that whatever alteration took place is not currently supported.
 Practically speaking the immediate resolution is the same as for a `DROP` or `TRUNCATE TABLE`, but if you frequently perform schema migrations it may be worth reaching out to see if we can add support for whatever table alteration you just did.

 ### Data Manipulation Queries

-If your capture is failing with an `"unsupported DML query"` error, this means that an `INSERT`, `UPDATE`, `DELETE` or other data manipulation query is present in the MySQL binlog.
+If your capture is failing with an `"unsupported DML query"` error, this means that an `INSERT`, `UPDATE`, `DELETE` or other data manipulation query is present in the binlog.
 This should generally not happen if `binlog_format = 'ROW'` as described in the [Prerequisites](#prerequisites) section.

 Resolving this error requires fixing the `binlog_format` system variable, and then either tearing down and recreating the entire capture so that it restarts at a later point in the binlog, or in the case of an `INSERT`/`DELETE` query it may suffice to remove the capture binding for the offending table and then re-add it.